Skip to Main Content

 Evening:

 At leisure.
 You may wander through our historic hotel, declared a colonial monument and reputed for its many famous guests.
-Prepare for check-out and departure in the morning.
+Prepare for check-out and transfer in the morning.

 Activity Note

-Getting in/out of a motorcoach; Total driving 90 miles, approximately 2.5 hours plus 2 hours flight.
-Walking approximately 400 feet with your luggage across the International Bridge (Carts available)
+Getting on/off a motorcoach; driving 90 miles, approximately 2.5 hours riding time.
+Boarding/deboarding a plane; flight lasts approximately 2 hours.
+Walking about 400 feet with luggage across the International Bridge (carts available).

 Breakfast: